List – 23 Marketplaces Where You Can Buy and Sell Patents

 Editor’s Note: Before selling your patent, how do you figure the real value of your patent?
 Are you sure you’re not handing over the priceless gems of your patent portfolio for pennies?
 Confused?
 Read this – Are You Throwing Away Your Million Dollar Patents?

 PS: We have listed all the marketplaces below for your convenience.
-You can either read the entire post to choose the one that best fits your needs or click on an individual marketplace to find more about them.
+You can either read the entire post to choose the one that best fits your needs or click on an individual marketplace on the table of contents below to find more about them.
 Better yet, you can download this article in PDF format to save it for offline reading or sharing.
 Use this tiny form below to get the PDF:

 List of Free Patent Marketplaces